BuffaloBorn/newClientDevNotes/linuxcmd.md

 This allows multiple filenames pointing to the same file.
 This not a copy of the original file but a reference to the inode.
 In a file copy, you would get a new inode and a new hardlink would be created.

 If anything changes in the original blocks the all the filenames that refer to the block's inode will is the changes.
-In the case when a filename is removed, the other hardlinks are still pointing to the inode so the data is still able to be referenced.
+In the case when a filename is removed, the other hard links are still pointing to the inode so the data is still able to be referenced.

 Linux provide a secondary method of creating links which is called ```symbolic links```.
 Symbolic link doesn't point to a inode it points to a filename.
 Symbolic allows you to work on files on a other device.

 If a filename is deleted then the symbolic link becomes invalid.

 ## 3.7 Managing Hard and Symbolic Links

+Now that we all understand how hard and symbolic links are working on Linux, let's create some links.

+So, I will first make a copy of ```/etc/passwd```, and I will call it users.

+I want to work on an independent file.

+What I want to show you is ```ls -il```.

+    * ```- i``` stands for iNote number.

 Let's create some links in Linux.